-There are so many airbrush models out there knowing which ones are best for scale model building and detailing miniatures is difficult.
-With the flood of copycat models, this makes it especially hard.
+There are so many airbrush models out there knowing which ones are best for scale model building and detailing miniatures can be difficult.
+With the flood of copycat models, it makes it especially hard.
 That is why we created this guide to inform you on what scale model builders look for as well as listing the best airbrushes for models and miniatures from top manufacturers Iwata, Badger, and more.

 I immediately started looking for the best airbrush for models I could find.
 I quickly realized there was a lot to learn before I made a purchase.
-After weeks of research I had a good idea of what I needed to look for in the various airbrush systems available.
-This knowledge was invaluable but I needed to know as much about the techniques and styles used in model airbrushing as I did the actual airbrush units.
+After weeks of research, I had a good idea of what I needed in the various airbrush systems available.
+This knowledge was invaluable and wanted I needed to know as much about the techniques and styles used in model airbrushing as I did the actual airbrush units.

 How to Choose: A Guide to Airbrushes for Modeling

-There are several types of airbrush systems as well as different features and attributes of an airbrush as well.
-Not all airbrushes are made with the same capabilities, for instance an illustrator’s airbrush is not capable of handling paint as it is made for ink.
-It is important that you get the proper airbrush system that modeler’s can use with acrylic and enamel paints.
+There are several types of airbrush systems as well as different features and attributes of an airbrush.
+Not all airbrushes are made with the same capabilities, for instance, an illustrator’s airbrush may not be capable of handling paint as it is better for ink.
+It is important that you get the proper airbrush system that modelers can use with acrylic and enamel paints.

 Finally, if you aren’t purchasing an airbrush kit which includes several accessories, you will need an airbrush compressor to power your airbrush system.
 This is arguably one of the most important pieces of equipment which I will be writing a guide for in the near future.